 Composition of MRVP broth:

-The protocol for performing the methyl red test includes the following steps:
+The protocol of methyl red test includes the following steps:

 - First, take all the ingredients required to prepare MRVP broth and methyl red indicator.